By MU Blogger - 19/05/20 14:36

-**If you would also like to increase the value of your iPhone before you sell it, it’s worth unlocking it with a sim unlock service so that it can be used with any carrier sim card, Mobile Unlocked have an iPhone unlocking service online here.
-Leading unlock phone service for iPhone users across the United States.
+**If you would also like to increase the value of your iPhone before you sell it, it’s worth unlocking it with a sim unlock service so that it can be used with any network sim card, Mobile Unlocked have an iPhone unlocking service online here.

 Backing up your iPhone – basically making a copy of the information and keeping it safe elsewhere - should be simple and quick to do.
 It is advisable to back your phone up often so your backup information is:

 Remember, when you back up your phone it isn’t just your contacts, photos and apps that are remembered.
 It’s also the personal settings you have; this includes all the little setting adjustments you’ve made, personalised ringtones, your fingerprint/Touch ID… there are a lot of tiny details that will be remembered with a phone back-up.
 This means that you wont have to painstakingly do it all over again on your new phone.